A City Mourns a Fallen Police Officer. We Also Should Mourn the Lack of Critical Thinking on the Left that’s Cost Thousands of Black Lives.

 You do know the idiotic and immoral measurement of “systemic racism” the media and Democrats have pushed for years — to a public more-than-willing to swallow this garbage argument — is saying this: If one group is on the receiving end of force more often than another group then that’s racism.
 (And yes, that’s what Critical Race Theory argues, too — that any unequal outcome means the entire system must be upturned.
 Never mind that no society in history has ever created equal outcomes for every group.)

-Ignored by almost every news outlet and left-of-center thinker is the fact that African Americans in this country are 5 times more likely to kill officers compared to white Americans (FBI, 2010–2019), but are only 3 times more likely to be killed by police (Washington Post, 2015–2020).
+Ignored by almost every news outlet and left-of-center thinker is the fact that African Americans in this country are five times more likely to kill officers compared to white Americans (FBI, 2010–2019), but are only three times more likely to be killed by police (Washington Post, 2015–2020).
 Non-Hispanic white Americans are 26% of murderers, and around 40% of violent crime suspects, but they’re 50% of people killed by police.
 That indicates an ANTI-WHITE bias year-in and year-out, and you can’t reasonably argue with those facts.

 Are Police Anti-Male?